-3 Ball Entertainment is one of television’s most prolific producers of reality and non-fiction programming, both for broadcast and cable.
-Fully independent, the company employs more than 225 people in a state-of-the-art, 40,000 square-foot facility in Manhattan Beach, California.
+3 Ball Entertainment is one of television’s most prolific producers of reality and non-fiction programming for broadcast, cable and digital/OTT platforms.
+Fully independent, the company employs more than 225 people in a state-of-the-art, 40,000 square-foot facility in Redondo Beach, California.

 In a career spanning two decades, Ross Weintraub has overseen hundreds of series for broadcast and cable television, both domestically and internationally, and more than $700 million in production.

 He currently serves as CEO of 3 Ball Entertainment, one of the industry’s preeminent producers of unscripted programming for broadcast, cable and digital/OTT platforms.